Polkadex-Substrate/polkadex-docs/docs/doc2-introductionOrderbook.md

 * **Traders can leave their assets in the exchange without the worry of exchange getting hacked**, thereby removing the transaction fees associated with moving in and out the funds from the exchange every time they need to trade.

-* **Polkadex Orderbook will support all favorite trading bots** of the community that they use.
+* **Polkadex Orderbook will support all the favorite trading bots** that the community uses.

 * **Polkadex Orderbook users can pay fees in Polkadex**.